-To ensure this occurs, UC require that prior to performing any work at UC, all persons shall read and sign the Contractor Induction and return signatures to the UC representative managing the contractor.
+To ensure this occurs, UC require that prior to performing any work at UC, all persons shall complete the Online Induction.
 The UC induction will advise contractors, their staff and sub-contractors of their obligations and also in cases of high risk work, direct the contractor to UC procedural documents with a more thorough explanation of UC requirements.
-The induction and associated procedures and forms are available here on the Contractor Portal
+The induction and associated procedures and forms are available here on the Contractor Portal.

 New to Site:

 Information, Documents and Forms

 All companies working at UC must be CM3 accredited with the exception of design consultants prior to commencing work at UC.
 The cost for CM3 varies between $200-$800 depending on your company risk profile, this cost is to be covered by the contractors.